Larissa Jennings

 Research

-Microenterprise and behavioral economics intervention for sexual and biomedical HIV prevention in young adults (EMERGE) (Role: PI, NIH R01)
+Microenterprise and behavioral economics intervention for sexual and biomedical HIV prevention in young adults (EMERGE Study) (Role: PI, NIH R01)

 Objective: To evaluate the efficacy of an employment-focused intervention with HIV behavioral nudges on economic stability, protected sex, and PrEP initiation among U.S. young adults experiencing homelessness and economic hardship.
 This study uses a mixed-methods randomized clinical trial design.

-Clinical and community care experiences (CCCE) of women undergoing in vitro fertilization (IVF) in the U.S. (Role: PI, UNC)
+Clinical and community care experiences (CCCE Study) of women undergoing in vitro fertilization in the U.S. (Role: PI, UNC)

 Objective: To examine women’s perceptions of IVF care experiences in fertility clinics and broader household, workplace, and community settings.
 This study assesses economic, mental, and physical health experiences uses a qualitative longitudinal design.

-Effects of work and finances on self-management of sexual and reproductive health in young adults (Role: PI, UNC)
+Work, finances, and self-management of sexual and reproductive health in U.S. girls and women (WORK Study) (Role: PI, UNC)

-Objective: To estimate differences in uptake of self-care services to prevent STI infection or to achieve or prevent pregnancy in U.S. young adults experiencing enabling versus non-enabling work environments.
-This study uses population data from the Future of Families and Child Wellbeing Study (FFCW).
+Objective: To estimate differences in uptake of self-care behaviors to prevent STI or to achieve or prevent pregnancy in U.S. girls and women in adolescent, young, and midlife stages who are experiencing enabling versus non-enabling work environments.
+This study uses nationally-representative population data from the Future of Families and Child Wellbeing Study (FFCW) and the CDC’s National Survey of Family Growth Study (NSFG).

-Creating access to resources and economic support (CARES) to mitigate pandemic-related psychological distress (Role: Co-I, NIH)
+Creating access to resources and economic support (CARES) to mitigate pandemic-related psychological distress (Role: Co-I, NIH R01)

-Objective: To assess the efficacy of a peer-mentoring and micro-grant intervention in reducing economic and mental health harms among pandemic-affected people.
-This study uses a mixed-methods randomized clinical trial design.
+Objective: To assess the efficacy of a peer-mentoring and micro-grant intervention in reducing economic and mental health harms among pandemic-affected people in the U.S. This study uses a mixed-methods randomized clinical trial design.
+Currently conducting post-study analyses.

 Adolescent medicine trials network (ATN) for HIV and AIDS interventions: senior leadership group (SLG) (Role: Co-I, NIH)